How to generate NixOS LXC templates in GitHub Actions

 Published

 I started using Nix some time ago when I got this M2 MacBook Air.
-With nix-darwin and home-manager, it’s become an incredibly efficient way to manage dotfiles, programs and even GUI apps.
+With nix-darwin and home-manager, it’s a great way to handle dotfiles.

-That’s exactly what I achieved using GitHub Actions alongside the nixos-generators tool.
+That’s exactly what I ended up doing, using GitHub Actions and nixos-generators.

 Solution